Ragu vs Bolognese: a Sausage Ragù

 What’s the difference between ragù and Bolognese?

+A ragù, according to Merriam-Webster, is a non-specific term for an Italian sauce made of meat and tomatoes.
 Bolognese, or rather ragù alla Bolognese, is a specific type of ragù.
 It typically includes cooking a vegetable mixture of carrot, celery, and onion in the fat from pancetta and then sequentially adding ground beef and pork, milk, and white wine.
 Tomatoes may be included but do not play a prominent role in Bolognese.

-So the ragù vs Bolognese Venn diagram is less controversial than the bonbon and chocolate truffle Venn diagram.
+So the true ragù vs Bolognese Venn diagram is less controversial than the bonbon and chocolate truffle Venn diagram.
 Bolognese is a subset of ragù.
 And lentil Bolognese, while delicious, is a misnomer.
 Or an empty set, if you like Venn diagrams.

-You can definitely see that this sausage ragù recipe is inspired by methods used to make Bolognese.
+Ok, now that you’ve learned the difference between ragù vs Bolognese, you can see that this sausage ragù recipe is inspired by methods used to make Bolognese.
 But it’s not Bolognese.

-Ok, now that you’ve learned the difference between ragu vs Bolognese, what’s going on here in this recipe?
-This sausage ragù omits the pancetta found in Bolognese, adds garlic, subs ground sausage and red wine, and gives tomatoes a starring role.
+This Italian sausage ragù omits the pancetta found in Bolognese.
+I’ve added garlic, subbed in ground sausage and red wine, and given the tomatoes a co-starring role.

 The panels below show the cooked vegetables added to the oil in the pan (Panel #1), the cooked ground sausage after milk has been added (Panel #2), and the level of dryness you should get before adding the wine (Panel #3).
-Apologies for missing a step and the slightly off-color pics!
+Using milk and cooking this Italian sausage ragù super slowly makes the meat super tender.

 Add the tomatoes and cook slowly for at least 30 minutes (Panel #5).
 You can see from that shimmering picture why you might want to skim the fat from the surface.
 Or, if you don’t want to use the sauce immediately, cool it overnight and then remove the fat once it has solidified.

-FAQs about this sausage ragù
+What to serve with this sausage ragù

 Yes!
 There is nothing complicated about this meal.
 You just want to cook it slowly, so it takes a bit of time.

-Related recipes
+Related pasta recipes

-Sausage ragù
+Sausage Ragù

 Ingredients